vuonghy2442/lonelybot/docs/pruning_dominance_interaction.md

 ## 8. Residual risk register

-Ordered by how much worry each deserves:
+Ordered by how much worry each deserves.
+For the graded inventory across all the docs — what is proved, what the three not-yet-rigorous cores are, and the finish line — see [rigor_status.md](rigor_status.md).

 1. **The closure property of §2 has never been checked as a whole.** All per-rule arguments implicitly assume their rescue target is explorable;